AIDDbot/ArchetypeCSharpCLI/docs/BACKLOG.md

 - Foundations for safe external API calls used by commands.

-### F4.1 Typed HttpClient with sensible timeouts ✅ TESTED
+### F4.1 Typed HttpClient with sensible timeouts ✔️ RELEASED

 - Dependencies: